Denn1sMay/weak/README.md

     }
 }
 ```
 You have to provide the polynomial order to the "order"-key and the dimension of your function to the "dim"-key.
+The "dim" "matrix" corresponds to a helper dimension.
+It is assumed that you apply a function to a defined TrialFunction, which results in a matrix.
+The matrix-varialbe will not be initializes inside the "commands"-script!
 Optionally, you can pass the desired name of the Functionspace for each variable.

 Pass the variable name of your defined mesh to the "mesh"-parameter.

 All Functions and Functionspaces will be initialized by calling the "exec()"-Function with the "commands"-variable, which is returned by the "solve"- method of your Weak_form-object.

+If you want to initilize all functions and spaces on your own, you can use pythons "eval()"-function on the received "a_generated_string" and "L_generated_string"-variables.

 The name of the (mixed) function space defaults to "V", if not specified otherwise.
 Sub function spaces will be accessible with "V_1", "V_2",... if not specified otherwise.
 The testfunctions will be named like the unknown function with the postfix "_test".
 The example would produce "u_test" and "p_test".